ionify/about/LINGO.md

           we:
-            [ "know sion enables succint & natural description, and" , "hope you'll enjoy applying it to share & simplify discovery," , "understanding, selection, and adoption of good things ✨🤲🏾✨" ],
+            [ "know sion enables succint & natural description, and" , "hope you'll enjoy applying it to share & simplify discovery," , "understanding, selection, and adoption, of good things ✨🤲🏾✨" ],
           go:
             { meet: 'https://meet.ionify.net/'